Government failure: Distortion of markets

 Taxation can lead to market distortion.
 They can artificially change prices thus distorting markets and disturb the way markets allocate scarce resources.
 Also, taxes can give people incentive to evade them, which is illegal.
 Minimum price can also result in markets’ distortion (i.e. alcohol, tobacco).
 Consumer would spend more on harmful goods, therefore less of their income will be spent on beneficial goods.
 Subsidies can also lead to misuse of scarce resources as they can help inefficient enterprises by protecting them from free market forces.

 Price floors and price ceilings can also lead to social inefficiencies or other negative consequences.
 If price floors, such as minimum wage, are set above the market equilibrium price, they lead to shortage in supply, in case of minimum wage to a higher unemployment.
 Similarly the price ceilings, if set under the market equilibrium price, lead to shortage in supply.
-Rent ceiling for example may then lead to shortage in accommodation.
+Rent ceiling, for example may then lead to shortage in accommodation.
 Other problems often arise as consequences of these interventions.
 Black market of labor and higher unemployment among uneducated and poor are possible consequences of minimum wage while deterioration of residential buildings might be caused by rent ceiling and subsequent lack of incentive for landlords to provide the best services possible.

-Administration costs

-Enforcement of laws through legal system and tax collection demand considerable costs.
-Excessive bureaucracy can lead to inefficiency and public sector might face principal-agent problem.

-Unintended consequences

-Government intervention may result in unpredictable outcomes.
-Average speed on a particular road with traffic calming measures might increase (people would drive faster) as drivers may speed up between warning signs and speed bumps.

 State monopolies

 Most government providers operate as monopolies (e.g. post offices).
 Their status is sometimes guaranteed by the government, protecting them from potential competition.
-Furthermore, as opposed to private monopolies, the thread of bankruptcy is eliminated, as these companies are backed by government money.
+Furthermore, as opposed to private monopolies, the threat of bankruptcy is eliminated, as these companies are backed by government money.
 The companies are thus not facing many efficiency pressures which would push them towards cost minimisation - causing a social inefficiency.

 There are still some existing efficiency pressures on state monopoly managers.
 They mostly come from the possibility of their political masters being voted out of office.
 These pressures are however unlikely to be as effective as market pressures, the reasons being that the elections are held quite infrequently and even their results are often fairly independent on the efficiency of state monopolies.

 Corruption

-The private utilization of public resources by the government officials.
-Corruption can take many forms, ranging from direct misappropriation of government funds to the collection of bribes in exchange for public policies.
+Corruption is the illegitimate use of public power to benefit a private interest.
+This erodes public trust.